Jmotions/wallset-engine/README.md

     ├── 123456789.png
     └── 987654321.png
 ```
-(thats where it stores things that arent in the actuall git clone folder.
+(thats where it stores things that arent in the actual git clone folder.
 Feel free to move everything into the .config folder after install)

 ## Configuration